maxpumperla/hyperas/README.md

 In this example we use at most 10 evaluation runs and the TPE algorithm from hyperopt for optimization.

 ## Complete example
-An extended version of the above example in one script would read as follows.
+An extended version of the above example in one script reads as follows:

-**Note: It is important to wrap your data and model into functions, including necessary imports, as shown below, and then pass them as parameters to the minimizer.**
+**Note:** It is important to wrap your data and model into functions, including necessary imports, as shown below, and then pass them as parameters to the minimizer. ```data()``` returns the data the ```model()``` needs.
+Internally, this is a cheap, but necessary trick to avoid loading data on each optimization run.

 ```{python}
 from __future__ import print_function
 from hyperopt import Trials, STATUS_OK, tpe
 from hyperas import optim
 from hyperas.distributions import choice, uniform

 def data():
     from keras.datasets import mnist